GRASSROOTS VOLUNTEER

 Working in your community.

-The Grassroots Volunteer Program relies on a nationwide network of individuals and organizations that want to help promote local awareness in their communities of the National Army Museum and generate local contributions.
-Volunteers will receive the tools necessary to be successful.
-Each volunteer receives a grassroots kit, which includes items such as brochures, posters and newsletters to support their efforts.
+The Grassroots Volunteer Program relies on a nationwide network of individuals and organizations that want to help promote local awareness in their communities of the National Army Museum and The Army Historical Foundation and generate local contributions.
+Volunteers will receive the tools necessary to be successful including brochures, posters and newsletters to support their efforts.

 CREATE YOUR FUNDRAISING PAGE